OChRA-lab/ochra/README.md

 #### RestAdapter

-The RestAPI adapter class and has the following set up.
+RestAPI adapter class and has the following set up.
 It contains `url`, `_api_key`, `ssl_verify` and `logger`.
 Disable the warning if there is no ssll certificates for https.
 It consist of 6 functions, 5 public and 1 private, The four public functions are *post*, *put*, *patch*, *get* and *delete*.
-These functions all map directly to the same http methods you would expect.
-Each of these methods will take the endpint, parameters and data as arguments.
+These functions all map directly to the standard http methods.
+Each of these methods will take the endpoint, parameters and data as arguments.

 The private function of *_do* is the private method used in all the others.
-The steps of the function are as followed
+The steps of the function are as follows:
-    - 1. create URL, Headers
+1. create URL, Headers
-    - 2. Log the request to the logger then try perform a request using the requests library
+2. Log the request to the logger then try perform a request using the requests library
-    - 3. if theres an excepion raise a LabEngineException
+3. If there's an exception raise a LabEngineException
-    - 4. Return the raw response if jsonify is set to false
+4. Return the raw response if jsonify is set to false
-    - 5. Otherwise desrialise the response in to a python object by extracting the json, and creating a Result object, then return this so the client is left with a python object.
+5. Otherwise deserialise the response in to a python object by extracting the json, and creating a Result object, then return this so the client is left with a python object.

 ### lab_connection.py